DavidStinson/test/level-up/var.md

 # `var` Keyword

-In additiom to defining variables with `let` and `const`, there is also a *third* way to define variables in JavaScript: by using the `var` keyword.
+In addition to defining variables with `let` and `const`, there is also a *third* way to define variables in JavaScript: by using the `var` keyword.

 When JavaScript was created, `var` was the only way to define variables.
 It's the least restrictive of the three keywords, and it allows us to redeclare variables and declare variables without intializing them.